Mcnultythomas/FitBitAnalytics/README.md

 DATA PREPARATION/CLEANING DOCUMENTATION:

-For ease of life I initually used the 'table data import' on my MySQL application available, MySQL Workbench.
+For ease of life, I initially used the 'table data import' on my MySQL application available, MySQL Workbench.
 [Please note prior to this project I set my local MySQL server connection.]